- Education

 News & Updates

-- The budget templates have been revised to separate out Key Personnel and Other Personnel.
-Please use these templates if there is not an agency specific budget to use.
+- The budget tool has been revised to separate out Key Personnel and Other Personnel.
+Please use this tool if there is not an agency specific budget to use.

 - In all budget justifications, please designate a Key Personnel section and also an Other Personnel section.

-- The lead time policy for internal processing of grant proposals is five days.
-This means that five days prior to the due date of the proposal, a finalized version should have all SMHS signatures and be ready for Research Development and Compliance for final signature.
+- The UND Research & Sponsored Program Development lead time policy for internal processing of grant proposals is five business days.
+This means that five business days prior to the due date of the proposal, a finalized version should have all SMHS signatures and be ready for the final authorized signature.

 - As the PI of a grant project, you may be contacted by a Federal, State, or University auditor concerning expenses on your grant.
-When you receive these phone calls or e-mails, it is a good idea to direct that individual to myself for explanations and/or clarifications.
-If the auditor insists that a discussion with yourself and/or the department head is needed, I can then set up a meeting with all parties involved.
-If you have any questions or concerns, I can be reached by phone at 777-2808, or by e-mail at diane.hillebrand@med.und.edu.
+When you receive these phone calls or e-mails, direct that individual to the SMHS Grants Manager.

-- When a new grant project number is set up by the UND Grants & Contracts Administration Office, the PI of the project is mailed a copy of the award document and the UND Information Sheet.
-If you did not receive these documents, or have lost them, you can contact Grants Management at 777-2808 for a copy.
+- When a new grant project number is set up by the UND Grants & Contracts Accounting Office, the PI of the project is provided a copy of the PI Report and associated documents.

 - UND policy states that if your grant project requires IRB approval, a grant project number (ex.
 UND0012345) will not be set up until the IRB approval has been obtained.

 - Your proposal budget may ask for a "Cognizant Agency" for our Indirect Cost Rate Schedule.
 UND's "Cognizant Agency" is the US Department of Health & Human Services.
-Our Point of Contact is Robert W. Lee, and his phone number is (415) 437-7820.
+Our Point of Contact is Karen Wong at 415.437.7820.

 - Federal and UND regulations require that conflict of interest forms be on file for principal investigators (PI's) of proposals submitted to external funding agencies.
-UND has recently approved a new policy on conflict of interest.
-The policy and forms can be found on the Research Development & Compliance website.
-PIs must also submit a "Certification of Filing of Financial Interests Disclosure Statement" to the Division of Research annually, or more frequently if their status changes during the year.
+UND has an approved a policy on conflict of interest.
+PIs must also submit a "Certification of Filing of Financial Interests Disclosure Statement" to the UND, or more frequently if their status changes during the year.

-- In order to ensure that correspondence from granting agencies is received by the Division of Research in a timely manner, please use the following e-mail address for Barry Milavetz, Associate Vice President for Research, on all external grant proposals: rdc@research.und.edu.
+- In order to ensure that correspondence from granting agencies is received by UND Research & Sponsored Program Development in a timely manner, please use UND.RSPD@UND.edu on all external grant proposals.

-- Once an employee receives his/her "Personnel Activity Confirmation" report, they have to review, sign, and return this form to Grants Management so it can be certified within 30 days.
+- Once an employee receives his/her "Personnel Activity Confirmation" report, they have to review, sign, and return this form to the SMHS Grants Management so it can be certified within 30 days.

-- It is very important to verify that your actual effort percentage on a grant project meets or exceed the effort percentage shown in the grant proposal.
+- It is very important to verify that your actual effort percentage on a grant project meets the effort percentage shown in the grant proposal.

-- "Spending down" a sponsored project when it gets close to the end date of that project is strictly prohibited per Federal OMB Circular A-110, relocated to 2 CFR 215.
+- "Spending down" a sponsored project when it gets close to the end date of that project is strictly prohibited per the Federal Uniform Guidance.

 - Facilities & Administrative Costs (F&A Costs also known as Indirect Costs) are only charged on the first $25,000 of each subcontract, and are not charged on any individual piece of equipment purchase $5,000 and above.

-- Salary corrections are not allowed on an employee once that employee has certified to their time on their "Personnel Activity Confirmation" report.
+- Salary corrections should not be done on an employee once that employee has certified to their time on their "Personnel Activity Confirmation" report.

-- No-cost extension requests need to be reviewed by Grants Management and submitted by the Research Development & Compliance office.
-If you have any questions on these requests, you can contact Grants Management at 777-2808.
+- No-cost extension requests need to be reviewed by Grants Management and submitted by UND Research & Sponsored Program Development.

-- Expenses such as office supplies, line charges, postage, administrative salaries, memberships, food purchases, subcontracts and equipment are considered unallowable on grants and contracts unless they are listed in the proposal budget and budget justification.
+- Expenses such as office supplies, line charges, postage, administrative salaries, memberships, food purchases, subcontracts and equipment are considered unallowable on grants and contracts unless they are listed in the proposal budget and justified in the budget justification.

 Below are some general questions concerning the administration of research projects at the SMHS.
 For questions specific to proposal budgets, please see the Proposal Resources ~ Budget Information section of this website.